 WU is a leading scientific institution and one of the most attractive business universities in Europe.

-WU sees itself as an international university, as an important hub for global exchange, and as a place where students and teachers work together.
+True to its role as an open-minded institution, WU also sees itself as an international university, as an important hub for global exchange, and as a place where students and teachers work together.
 Open-mindedness and diversity were already among the university’s key values at WU’s founding in 1898.
 WU is committed to the principles of fairness and equal opportunities, scientific integrity, academic freedom, and especially plurality in topics and methodology.

 WU is a responsible university.* This means that WU not only accepts responsibility for the quality of its performance in research, teaching, and third mission activities, but also that it acts in a socially responsible manner in all that it does.